San Francisco, California

 15.40 - 16.25 Dr Michael Munnick: Working with Faith Communities: Journalistic realities and good practice.

 Radio journalist, Michael Munnik (Centre for the Study of Islam in the UK, Cardiff University) presents a case study and leads this open session in which journalists and believers share experiences and dilemmas.

 Getting beyond gate-keepers; Political Correctness; Understanding what motivates religious people; the gap between Doctrine and Practice; ‘hardliners’ and liberals; Religion in a Secular Society; nuance and the news agenda.

 16.25 - 16.45 Chair's conclusions

 EVENT ORGANISERS: Angela Graham with NUJ Training Wales

-COST: £19.50 (includes lunch, refreshments & resource) Free to ITV Cymru Wales employees (sponsors).
+COST: £19.50 (includes lunch & refreshments) Free to ITV Cymru Wales employees (sponsors).